huynguy-db/arcion-docs/content/docs/sources/source-setup/MySQL.md

 ### III.
 Set up MySQL user for Replicant
 1. Create MySQL user:
     ```SQL
-    CREATE USER 'username'@'replicate_host' IDENTIFIED BY 'password';
+    CREATE USER 'USERNAME'@'REPLICANT_HOST' IDENTIFIED BY 'PASSWORD';
     ```
 2. Grant the following privileges on all tables relevant to the replication:
     ```SQL
-    GRANT SELECT ON "<user_database>"."<table_name>" TO 'username'@'replicate_host';
+    GRANT SELECT ON "USER_DATABASE"."TABLE_NAME" TO 'USERNAME'@'REPLICANT_HOST';
     ```
-3. Grant the following Replication privileges:
+3. Grant the `REPLICATION` privileges:
     ```SQL
-    GRANT REPLICATION CLIENT ON *.* TO 'username'@'replicate_host';
+    GRANT REPLICATION CLIENT ON *.* TO 'USERNAME'@'REPLICANT_HOST';
-    GRANT REPLICATION SLAVE ON *.* TO 'username'@'replicate_host';
+    GRANT REPLICATION SLAVE ON *.* TO 'USERNAME'@'REPLICANT_HOST';
     ```
-4. Verify if this new user can access binary logs:
+4. Verify that this new user can access binary logs:
     ```SQL
     mysql> show binary logs;
     +------------------+-----------+